 The risk of developing prostate cancer increases with age.
 Other risk factors include family history and race.
 The study of age-specific incidence curves reveals that prostate cancer risk begins to rise sharply after age 55 and peaks at age 70–74, declining slightly thereafter.
 Autopsy studies even show that prostate cancer has a long induction period and many men begin to have lesions in their 20s and 30s.
 The risk of prostate cancer is approximately 60 percent higher in African-Americans than in Caucasians, with the mortality rate in African-Americans being double that of caucasians.
 And studies conducted as far back as the 1950s determined that having a brother or father with prostate cancer increases the risk for an individual by approximately two- to threefold, on average.
 (3)

-In the United States, the risk of dying from prostate cancer began to decline measurably in 1994, when statistics were first kept, and the mortality rate has continued to decline at an average annual rate of about 2 percent to 3 percent.
+In the United States, the risk of dying from prostate cancer began to decline measurably in the 1990s, and the mortality rate has continued to decline at an average annual rate of about 2 percent to 3 percent.
 A major contributor to this decline is the prostate specific antigen screening, also known as the PSA test, which involves measuring chemicals in the blood.

 Benign Prostatic Hyperplasia (BPH)